UClone-AI/uclone_contents/simple_rag.md

-# Simple RAG Chatbot with UClone
+# Unlock the Power of RAG with UClone: Build a Super-Smart Chatbot

-This document explains how to create an AI using Retrieval Augmented Generation (RAG) with UClone.
-RAG allows your AI to access and use information from your provided reference documents, enabling more accurate and contextually relevant responses.
+Want a chatbot that's not just smart, but actually knows your stuff?
+This guide shows you how to build one using UClone and the magic of RAG (Retrieval Augmented Generation).
+RAG is the secret sauce that lets your chatbot pull answers directly from your documents, making it incredibly accurate and helpful.
+UClone makes using RAG a breeze – no coding required!

 ## 1. Accessing UClone Builder: